Sekaransabapathi/Burned-Area-Mapping/README.md

 Initially rice is mapped in this project and that rice layer is further used for crop residue burned area analysis.
 Reference paper used for writing the code is given in the folder 'docs' folder.

 [1](https://www.researchgate.net/publication/335490095_Rice_Acreage_Estimation_of_Ludhiana_District_using_Sentinel-1A_Time_Series_Data)

+Acknowledgements

+For what other reasons can the application be used!!